-If you are 16-19 and live in a household with a gross annual income of £22,000 or below, you may be eligible for support with meals and travel.
-For students with a gross household income between £22,001 and £26,000, only travel help may be available.
+If you are 16-19 and live in a household with a gross annual income of £28,000 or below, you may be eligible for support with meals and travel.

 If you are 16-18 years old, there will usually be no fees to pay for a full-time Education Skills Funding Agency (ESFA) course.
 There are some exceptions, please see the college’s fees policy 2019/20 for more information.